jhpyle/docassemble/_docs/config.md

 integration, OneDrive integration, etc.) within a single `oauth` directive.

+<a name="allow external auth with admin accounts"></a>By default, users who
+log with an authentication mechanism other than username/password cannot have their privileges elevated to `admin`.
+However, if you want to take the risk that administrators could be locked out of their accounts if the external authentication mechanism fails, you can set `allow external auth with admin accounts` to `True`:

+{% highlight yaml %}
+allow external auth with admin accounts: True
+{% endhighlight %}

 ## <a name="googledrive"></a>Google Drive configuration

 To enable the [Google Drive synchronization] feature, add